ibm-cloud-docs/codeengine/deploy-job.md

 **Before you begin**

 - You must have an image in {{site.data.keyword.registryshort}}.
 For more information, see [Getting started with {{site.data.keyword.registryshort}}](/docs/Registry?topic=Registry-getting-started#getting-started).
 Or, you can [build one from source](#run-job-source-code).
+- Verify that you can access the registry.
+See [Setting up authorities for container registries](/docs/codeengine?topic=codeengine-add-registry#authorities-registry).

 ### Creating a job that references an image in {{site.data.keyword.registryshort}} with the console
 {: #create-job-crimage-console}